 The Dr. Now diet is based on three primary principles often referred to as FAT: frequency, amount and type.

 Here is a breakdown of how FAT works:

-The Dr. Now diet calls for the consumption of a few basic types of foods, says Lisa D. Ellis, a registered dietitian in private practice in Manhattan and White Plains, New York.
-She’s also a certified eating disorder registered dietitian and a licensed clinical social worker.
+People on the Dr. Now diet can consume a few basic types of foods, says Lisa D. Ellis, a registered dietitian in private practice in Manhattan and White Plains, New York.
+These foods include:

 — Chia seeds.